 - Among Indigenous residents, 85% of preschoolers, 7% of adolescents, and 100% of older adults have cavities [3].

-- Vancouver residents (and others in the service area for any Vancouver dentist) have an elevated risk for developing tooth cavities, as fewer than 3% of residents have fluoridated tap water [6].
+- Vancouver residents (and others in the service area for any Vancouver dentist) have an elevated risk of developing tooth cavities, as fewer than 3% of residents have fluoridated tap water [6].

 Related Post: 10 Tips Dentists Want You to Know About Dental Checkups